By clicking "Accept all", you agree to the storing of cookies on your device to enhance site navigation and analyse site

 N = number of years (after 2005) with at least 120 days of contributions necessary to have a full career of 40 years (all the service before 2006 is taken into account).

 Pensions granted to civil servants that haven't met yet the normal retirement age yet are reduced by a sustainability factor, according to life expectancy at age 65 years:

-Both age limit, early retirement (only new and long career) and disability pensions are not reduced by the sustainability factor, despite being granted to scheme members that haven't met the normal or the personal retirement age yet.
+Both age limit, early retirement (only new, long career and disability) and incapacity pensions are not reduced by the sustainability factor, despite being granted to scheme members that haven't met the normal or the personal retirement age yet.

 Absolut and general incapacity